 Our Restorative Dentistry Services:

-During a routine appointment, Dr. Walmsley will perform a comprehensive exam to determine the condition of your oral health.
+During a routine appointment, Dr. Walmsley will perform an exam to determine the condition of your oral health.
 The exam typically involves mechanical and radiographic techniques to analyze the surfaces of your teeth, gums, and underlying bone.
-Once we have accurately diagnosed your oral health condition, we can move forward with treatment.
+Once we have accurately diagnosed your oral health condition, we can move forward with treatment if there is a problem.

 There are four primary types of material used to restore teeth: porcelain, dental amalgam, composite resin, and gold.
 Porcelain is used for restorations where aesthetics are the main concern.
 Of all the restoration materials, porcelain best mimics the light-reflecting properties of natural enamel.
-Resin composite is also an aesthetically-pleasing material that can be used for minor alterations, although it is not as durable as porcelain.
-Dental amalgam (silver) and gold are the most durable of the materials but offer little in aesthetics.
-These materials are best used for restorations in the posterior region of the mouth.
+Sometimes, for durability, emax or zirconium can also be used instead of porcelain.
+Resin composite is also an aesthetically-pleasing material that can be used for minor alterations such as tooth colored fillings, although it is not as durable as porcelain.
+Gold is an extremely long lasting choice for restorations but many people don’t want the aesthetic.
+Due to the controversial makeup of amalgam (which contains small amounts of mercury) and because amalgam fillings can fracture teeth by the metal expanding and contracting with hot and cold beverages in your mouth, we do not place amalgam fillings.

 Repairing Damaged Teeth

 If left untreated, the bacteria in dental plaque can wreak havoc on your teeth, eventually leading to cavities.
 Our first line of defense against a cavity is a dental filling.
 Dental fillings are designed to restore the aesthetics and structural integrity of a decayed tooth.
 Resin composite is the most common material used for dental fillings because they can be matched to the color of your tooth.
-They can also be placed in both the posterior and anterior region of the mouth.
-While amalgam (silver) fillings are less common this day, there are certain circumstances where they may be necessary.
+They can also be placed in both the front and back regions of the mouth.
+Due to the controversial makeup of amalgam fillings (which contains small amounts of mercury) and because amalgam can fracture teeth by the metal expanding and contracting with hot and cold beverages in your mouth, we do not place amalgam fillings.

 Inlays and onlays, also known as indirect fillings, are used to restore teeth with moderate to severe decay.
 Unlike regular fillings, indirect fillings are prefabricated in a dental laboratory and placed at a later date.
 Indirect fillings are considered a conservative alternative to dental crowns.

-When a tooth has been severely damaged, cracked, or subject to extensive restoration that threatens the rest of the tooth, Dr. Walmsley may recommend a dental crown.
-Dental crowns are tooth-shaped caps that are used to help save a tooth from extraction.
-Like most restorations, crowns can be fabricated from gold, porcelain, or another ceramic material.
-To place a crown, Dr. Walmsley will completely reshape the enamel of the tooth.
+When a tooth has been severely decayed, broken, cracked, or damaged, Dr. Walmsley may recommend a dental crown.
+Dental crowns are tooth-shaped caps that are used to help save a tooth from further damage or extraction.
+The crown actually helps support and save the tooth.
+Like most restorations, crowns can be fabricated from gold, porcelain, or another ceramic material, even emax or zirconium which are extremely durable.
+To place a crown, Dr. Walmsley will completely reshape the enamel of the tooth, removing the decay and broken areas.
+If a large amount of tooth structure has to be removed the tooth may have to be built up in order to retain the crown, so it doesn’t fall off.
 After the crown has been fabricated, it will be permanently cemented into place.
+Here at LakeView Dental Arts, whenever possible we try to fabricate same day.

 Replacing Missing Teeth